NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 celery-dishes

-Celery stem stir-fry with cashew.
+Celery stem stir-fry with cashews.
 Photo: lobstestew, and

 Celery soup.
 Photo: kramerhawks

-Wash leaves and stems in cold water to remove any surface dirt, fungicides, and pesticides.
-Since the herb is high in fiber contents, remove its tough stem ends and chop stems and leaves closely to cook thoroughly.
-Its leaf tops, root, as well as stalks, are being used in cooking in European, and Asian cuisine.
+Wash the leaves and stems in cold water to remove any surface dirt, fungicides, and pesticides.
+Due to its high fiber content, remove the tough stem ends and chop the stems and leaves finely to ensure thorough cooking.
+The leaf tops, roots, and stalks are all utilized in cooking in European and Asian cuisine.

-To prepare the root celeriac, trim off its top and base ends.
-Peel the outer tough skin using a paring knife.
-Cut into cubes or slice it and rinse soon in lemon or orange juice to prevent discoloration (oxidization).
+To prepare the root celeriac, trim off its top and base ends, then peel away the tough outer skin using a paring knife.
+Cut it into cubes or slices and promptly rinse in lemon or orange juice to prevent discoloration (oxidation).

 Here are some serving tips:

-• Fresh leaf, root, and stalks used in salads, and stews.
+• Fresh leaves, roots, and stalks are utilized in salads and stews.

-• The herb is used as a garnish in a variety of recipes.
-It blends well with other complementing vegetables like potato, carrot, beans, and poultry.
+• The herb serves as a garnish in various recipes, complementing vegetables such potato, carrot, beans, and poultry.

-• Wild celery has been used in medicines to reduce blood pressure, relieve indigestion, and as an anti-inflammatory agent.
-It is also used as a diuretic to remove excess water from the body.
+• Wild celery has historically been utilized in medicine for reducing blood pressure, relieving indigestion, and acting as an anti-inflammatory agent.
+Additionally, it functions as a diuretic, aiding in the removal of excess water from the body.

-• The essential oils in the celery seeds, leaves, and root have been employed as a carminative, emmenagogue, galactagogue (help breast milk secretion), nervous system ailments such as headaches, and nervous irritability.
+• The essential oils present in celery seeds, leaves, and roots have been employed for various purposes, including carminative effects, as an emmenagogue, and as a galactagogue to promote breast milk secretion.
+They have also been used to alleviate nervous system ailments such as headaches and nervous irritability.

-• The herb has also been claimed to be useful in the treatment of rheumatism and gouty conditions.
+• The herb has been purported to be beneficial in treating rheumatism and gouty conditions.
 (Disclaimer)

-The herb, especially wild celery can cause severe anaphylactic reactions in some sensitive individuals.
-Pregnant women should not eat it.
-People on diuretic medications and anticoagulant medications should use this herb sparingly.
+The herb, particularly wild celery, can induce severe anaphylactic reactions in sensitive individuals.
+Pregnant women are advised against its consumption, and those on diuretic or anticoagulant medications should use it sparingly.

-Its stalks also have very high quantities of soluble as well as insoluble fiber contents.
-Eating recipes with too much fiber content may cause stomach pain, indigestion, and bloating, and often complicates existing constipation conditions.
+Its stalks contain high amounts of both soluble and insoluble fiber.
+Consuming recipes with excessive fiber content may lead to stomach pain, indigestion, bloating, and can exacerbate existing constipation conditions.
 (Medical disclaimer).

 ≻≻-Back to Herbs from Celery.
 Visit here for an impressive list of all varieties of herbs with complete illustrations of their nutrition facts and health benefits.